JBlitzar/chest-xray/README.md

 For more insight into my process, check out [NOTES.md](NOTES.md)

-(Advanced) To view tensorboard loss curves etc, run `tensorboard --logdir runs` and navigate to http://localhost:6006
+(Advanced) To view tensorboard loss curves and more, run `tensorboard --logdir runs` and navigate to http://localhost:6006